nordic-institute/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

 To generate a Signing key and a Certificate Signing Request, follow these steps.

-1. On the **Management** menu, select **Keys and Certificates**.
+1. In the **Navigation tabs**, select **Keys and Certificates**.

 2. If you are using a hardware security token, ensure that the device is connected to the security server.
 The device information must be displayed in the **Keys and Certificates** table.

-3. To log in to the token, click **Enter PIN** on the token’s row in the table and enter the PIN code.
-Once the correct PIN is entered, the **Enter PIN** button changes to **Logout**.
+3. To log in to the token, click **LOG IN** on the token's row in the table and enter the PIN code.
+Once the correct PIN is entered, the **LOG IN** button changes to **LOG OUT**.

-4. To generate a signing key and CSR for it, expand the tokens information from the arrow button next to it and click **Add key**.
+4. To generate a signing key and CSR for it, expand the token's information by clicking the caret next to the token name and click **ADD KEY**.
 In the wizard that opens

-    1. Define a label for the newly created signing key (not mandatory) and click **Next**.
+    1. Define a label for the newly created signing key (not mandatory) and click **NEXT**.

     2. In the dialog page that opens

-       1. Select the certificate usage policy from the Usage drop down list (SIGN for signing certificates)
+       1. Select the certificate usage policy from the **Usage** drop down list (SIGNING for signing certificates)

        2. Select the X-Road member the certificate will be issued for from the **Client** drop-down list

        3. Select the issuer of the certificate from the **Certification Service** drop-down list

-       4. Select the format of the certificate signing request (PEM or DER), according to the certification service provider’s requirements
+       4. Select the format of the certificate signing request (PEM or DER) from the **CSR Format** drop-down list, according to the certification service provider's requirements

-       5. Click **Continue**
+       5. Click **CONTINUE**

     3. In the dialog that opens

-       1. Review the certificate owner’s information that will be included in the CSR and fill in the empty fields, if needed
+       1. Review the certificate owner's information that will be included in the CSR and fill in the empty fields, if needed

-       2. Click **Generate CSR**
+       2. Click **GENERATE CSR**

-       3. Click **Done**
+       3. Click **DONE**

-After the generation of the CSR, a “Request” record is added under the key’s row in the table, indicating that a certificate signing request has been created for this key.
+After the generation of the CSR, a "Request" record is added under the key's row in the table, indicating that a certificate signing request has been created for this key.
 The record is added even if the request file was not saved to the local file system.

 **To certify the signing key, transmit the certificate signing request to the approved certification service provider and accept the signing certificate created from the certificate signing request.**